gephi/graphstore/README.md

 ## Dependencies

-GraphStore is built for JRE 17+ and depends on FastUtil and Colt.
+GraphStore is built for JRE 17+ and depends on FastUtil.

 For a complete list of dependencies, consult the `pom.xml` file.